theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 To download the data, please:

-1) request an interactive session using qsub
+1) request an interactive session using qsub.
+Notice where you are right now using `pwd`.

          $ qsub -I